 Here are a few tips to help you get started;

-good bedtime routine will help your toddler know when it is time to start winding down for the night.
+1. Start by establishing a bedtime routine - a good bedtime routine will help your toddler know when it is time to start winding down for the night.

 2. Put your toddler to bed at the same time every night - this will help their body get into a regular sleep rhythm.